 Paragraph 2.2.
-Inter-State sales treated as intra-State sales coinmerce if the sale or purchase occasions the movement of goods from one State to another.
+Inter-State sales treated as intra-State sales.

-32. Under the Central Sales Tax Act, 1956, a sale or purchase of goods shall be deemed to take place in the course of inter-State trade or
+32. Under the Central Sales Tax Act, 1956, a sale or purchase of goods shall be deemed to take place in the course of inter-State trade orcommerce if the sale or purchase occasions the movement of goods from one State to another.

-In the course of audit of the records of the Excise and Taxation Officer, Sonepat, it was noticed (May 1977) that a dealer of Sonepat was allowed deductions of Rs.
-22 45 lakhs and Rs 28.94 lakhs from his gross turnover during the years 1972-73 and 1973-74, respectively, on account of sales to another dealer of Haryana On an examination of the documents of title to the goods it was noticed that the goods were actually despatched outside the State by the dealer as per advice of the purchasing dealer to the Food Corporation of India.
+In the course of audit of the records of the Excise and Taxation Officer, Sonepat,- it was noticed (May 1977) that a dealer of Sonepat was allowed deductions of Rs.
+22.45 lakhs and Rs.
+28.94 lakhs from his gross turnover during the years 1972-73 and 1973-74, respectively, on account of sales to another dealer of Haryana.
+On an examination of the documents of title to the goods it was noticed that the goods were actually despatched outside the State by the dealer as per advice of the purchasing dealer to the Food Corporation of India.
 As these sales actually occasioned the movement of goods from one State to another, the sales were inter-State sales attracting Central sales tax.
 The accounts of the dealer were, apparently, not thoroughly examined before granting the deduction.
-The inadmissible deduction resulted in under-assessment of Central sales tax of Rs.
-1 54 lakhs.
+The inadmissible deduction resulted in under-assessment of Central sales' tax of Rs.
+1, 54 lakhs.

-On this being pointed outinaudit (May 1977), the Revisional Authority remanded (December 1977) the cases to the assessing authority for de novo assessments.
+On this being pointed out in audit (May 1977), the Revisional Authority remanded (December 1977) the cases to the assessing authority for de novo assessments.
 Further report is awaited (April 1979).